Select a departure date

 Day 2: West MacDonnell Ranges

 The West MacDonnell Ranges is the ideal place to experience the geology, land forms and variety of native flora and fauna.
 You'll take a walk to Simpsons Gap and dramatic Angkerle (Standley Chasm).
 Created over millions of years, the deep red sandstone formation contrasts with the carpet of lush, green ferns and gum trees on the valley floor.
-There'll be time to cool off with a swim at Ellery Creek Big Hole and to explore the Ochre Pits and learn about ochre’s importance, having been used for thousands of years by Aboriginal tribes for medicinal and magical purposes.
+There'll be time to cool off with a swim at Ellery Creek Big Hole.
 This afternoon you'll also visit the Royal Flying Doctor Service to see how this facility provides medical assistance to those living in remote outback Australia.

 Hotel: Crowne Plaza Alice Springs Lasseters, 2 nights